delucis/troglodyte-angels/README.md

 ## Building for Deployment

-The following will compile the necessary files for deployment to the subfolder `/tacb` (alias for `grunt serve`):
+The following will compile the necessary files for deployment to the subfolder `/tacb` (alias for `grunt build`):
 ```bash
 npm run build
 ```